Methane 3.0 – or should we say LMG

 So, what we want is the energy of the hydrogen and the stabilizing force of the carbon.
 Combined they are the most potent stuff we currently have in the energy toolkit because it burns super cleanly and even the slight breeze called exhaust gas can be cleaned up with ease and cheaply so.

-Archaea are some of simplest and also some of the oldest organisms on earth.
-They are very little single cell lifeforms that resemble bacteria in many ways.
+Archaea are some of the simplest and also some of the oldest organisms on earth.
+They are very small single-cell lifeforms that resemble bacteria in many ways.
 Archaea were discovered as a distinct reign of life in the seventies, and they are some of the smallest organisms on earth.
 The smallest archaea have diameters of less than one micrometer which is about 100 times smaller than the width of a human hair.

-Archaea are smaller than bacteria in fact.
+Archaea are smaller than bacteria.
 They are simple organisms that don’t have a core just like bacteria do.
 Here the similarities end.
-They live in some of the most extreme environments on the planet such as hot springs, sulfuric vents, deep ocean trenches and even in the human gut – in some cases, this must be the most extreme environment.
+They live in some of the most extreme environments on the planet such as hot springs, sulfuric vents, deep ocean trenches, and even in the human gut – in some cases, this must be the most extreme environment.
 You know that archaea are doing their bit when you pass gas.

-This, in turn, makes the whole process much more efficient and also much more portable than the clunky conversion of biomass into bio-gas.
-The most expensive piece in the bio-gas and biomass chain is the horrific cost of logistics for bacterias chow.
+This, in turn, makes the whole process much more efficient and also much more portable than the clunky conversion of biomass into biogas.
+The most expensive piece in the biogas and biomass chain is the horrific cost of logistics for bacteria chow.
 It costs precious land and needs work, fuel, and machinery to get done.

-Then one needs those huge fermenters in order to make the process economic.
+Then one needs those huge fermenters to make the process economical.
 I have a hunch that they will come down in size but I still can’t see them at work in the basement of a house.

-That’s a revolution in terms of availability of the source and the process.
+That’s a revolution in terms of the availability of the source and the process.
 Just imagine that this thing works no matter what.
-No seasons to take care of, no biomass storage hence, no dependence on weather related events and also no impact of labor-related events.
+No seasons to take care of, and no biomass storage hence, no dependence on weather-related events, and also no impact of labor-related events.
 You just put it there and switch it on and then it auto-regulates.

 I see the photo of black smokers.
 It is the environment of Archaea bacteria indeed.
 The idea to use them for CH4 generation is simply brilliant.
 However, it would undercut the established business of the gas sector, that’s why there’s virtually no chance to make it workable.
 The business guys would go even for a mercy killing.
 I am fully supportive of your idea.
 What is needed is money.
 No money, no project.